-HUD Consolidated Plan 2020-2024
+HUD Consolidated Plan 2025-2029

 The Consolidated Plan serves as the framework for a community-wide dialogue to identify housing and community development priorities that align and focus funding from the US Department of Housing and Urban Development (HUD) Office of Community of Planning and Development.
 This plan establishes the goals for the expenditure of annual allocations from HUD's formula block grant programs which include: Community Development Block Grant (CDBG) Program, HOME Investment Partnerships (HOME) Program, Emergency Solutions Grant (ESG) Program, and Housing Opportunities for Persons With AIDS (HOPWA) Program.
-The City of Tulsa receives just over \$5.0 million per year from HUD formula grants.
-The plan outlines goals for affordable housing and physical improvements that will serve the City's low-and moderate-income populations shown on Pages 7-9.
+The City of Tulsa receives approximately \$5.0 million per year from HUD formula grants, subject to Federal appropriations.
+The plan outlines goals for affordable housing and physical improvements that will serve the City's low- and moderate-income populations.
 In previous Consolidated Plans and the current plan, the City established target areas to incentivize physical improvements that would advance both HUD goals and the City's Long-Range Plan priorities.
-In the 2020-2024 HUD Consolidated Plan, the target area is the half mile corridor around the City's Bus Rapid Transit (BRT) route.
-The Peoria BRT route began operation in January of 2020 and generally runs from 56th St. North along Peoria Ave. to 81st St. South.
-The future east west route will run along 11th St to 145th East Ave.
+In the 2025-2029 HUD Consolidated Plan, a decision was taken not to include target areas due to the spread of low- and moderateincome block groups throughout the city.
+Instead, agencies applying for funding were provided with bonus points for aligning projects with the goal and actions outline by City of Tulsa 3H Task Force, aimed at tackling homelessness, housing and mental health.